matey-0/Reynard/librewolf.overrides/README.md

 ## Note on privacy & security

 > **My approach:** This config prioritizes usability over maximum hardening.
 I don't use `privacy.resistFingerprinting`.
-Your browser can be fingerprinted reliably and consistently in seconds regardless (unless you're using Tor browser with no javascript or something, which isn't usable).
+Your browser can be fingerprinted reliably and consistently in seconds regardless (unless you're using Tor Browser with no JavaScript or something, which isn't usable).
 I used resistFingerprinting for a couple years and know the trade-offs.
 It breaks 95% of sites in minor ways and 20% of sites in major ways.
 Not worth it *for me*.

 ### Philosophy

 This setup is already better than 99% of browser configurations.
 LibreWolf's baseline hardening (no telemetry, no Mozilla bloat, strict defaults) does the heavy lifting.
 I make trade-offs where they matter:

 **Where I reduce privacy:**
-- Referer policy relaxed (breaks payment processors, banking sites)
+* Referer policy relaxed (breaks payment processors, banking sites)
 - WebGL enabled (breaks interactive maps, some games)
 - ResistFingerprinting disabled
 - etc (see the file itself for a complete list)